MOSURATHEPROTECTOR/Second-Opinion/README.md

 # Second-Opinion
-App used to Search for FDA status of medical devices
+App used to search for FDA status of medical devices